 Fourth Degree Arson - This offense is charged when the defendant had some obligation or duty to prevent or fight a fire, failed to take reasonable steps to do so, and someone's life or property was endangered as a result of his or her actions or omissions.
 Individuals who fail to report a fire may, under certain circumstances, be charged with this offense, as can persons who fail to control a fire that he or she started lawfully.

 Depending upon the degree of the offense, a conviction for arson can carry a State prison sentence of 18 months to 20 years, as well as stiff fines.
 Further, the defendant can be required to pay restitution for losses resulting from the arson.
 Additionally, arson convictions cannot be expunged.

 Arson investigations can be highly technical.
 They frequently involve the use of experts by both the prosecutor and the defense to determine such issues as the manner in which the fire was started, and/or whether or not an accelerant was used.
 Defense counsel will frequently want to have the State's analysis reviewed by a defense expert, with an eye toward attacking its technical merits and conclusions.

 In New Jersey, arson investigations frequently raise the specter of insurance fraud, and often involve the Office of the Insurance Fraud Prosecutor.
 Thus, in New Jersey, charges for arson are frequently accompanied by charges for insurance fraud.

 Arson is a very serious crime, particularly in New Jersey.
 We are New Jersey arson lawyers, and we represent defendants throughout the State who are charged with this offense.
 If you have been charged, or are being investigated, do not make any statements to any representative of law enforcement.
-Instead, contact the arson defense firm of James S. Friedman LLC - the firm with the experience and resources to defend arson charges successfully.
+Instead, contact us - we have the experience and resources to defend arson charges successfully.